-Community Future Direction Theme Key Challenges & Opportunities: Working together for Murchison - Everyone plays a part in achieving the Governance and objectives of the Sustainable Murchison Community Plan.
-There is cooperation, working together resource sharing and less duplication between Councils.
+Community Future Direction Theme Key Challenges & Opportunities: Governance and working together Working together for Murchison - Everyone plays a part in achieving the objectives of the Sustainable Murchison Community Plan.
+There is cooperation, resource sharing and less duplication between Councils.
 Leadership is provided across all community sectors.